 Leveraging her dynamic and thorough understanding of government from the inside out, Kim Campbell speaks on major issues of the day, particularly those related to leadership in the political as well as business arenas.
 Her leadership role in several global organizations has led her to develop an expertise informed by real time exposure to populations in democratic transition, economic crisis and gender imbalances.
 For example:

 From 2004 through 2006 Ms. Campbell served as Secretary General of the Club of Madrid, an organization of former heads of government and state who work to promote democratization through peer relations with leaders of transitional democracies.
-Ms. Campbell is a founding member and additionally has served as its Acting President in 2002 and Vice President 2003-2004 and sat on the Board of Directors from 2007-2011.
+Ms. Campbell is a founding member and is still an active member.
+She additionally has served as its Acting President in 2002 and Vice President 2003-2004 and sat on the Board of Directors from 2007-2011.

 (Photo by Gunnar Freyr)

 Ms. Campbell served as the chair of the steering committee of the World Movement for Democracy from 2008 to 2015.

 Kim Campbell served as Chair of the Council of Women World Leaders (CWWL) from 1999-2003.
 The Council's membership consists of women who hold or have held the office of President or Prime Minister.

 From Oct.
 2003 - Oct.
 2005, Ms. Campbell served as President of the International Women's Forum, which advances leadership across careers, cultures, and continents by connecting the world's most preeminent women of significant and diverse achievement.